ankeetmaini/blog/posts/ultimate-docker-workflow.md

 > Why not copy all the source files and with it `package.json` as well?
 This could prove detrimental to the time it takes to build the image.
 Even for commits that don't change the deps the `npm i` would not be cached and would get executed every time.

 Doing it separately caches it and Docker runs it only if the checksum of `package.json` or lock file changes.
-Also note the flag `--pure-lockfile` which will respect the pinned versions and not take the latest semverv matching package as per `~|^` in the package.json
+Also note the flag `--pure-lockfile` which will respect the pinned versions and not take the latest semver matching package as per `~|^` in the package.json

 ## copy the source files